akshith-mogulluri/akshith-mogulluri/README.md

 ### • 👋 Hi there, I'm Akshith Mogulluri and welcome to my GitHub.
-### • 🔭 I’m Intreseted in Machine Learning and Data Analysis.
+### • 🔭 I’m Intreseted in Data Engineering, Machine Learning and Data Analysis.
 ### • 🌱 I’m currently learning Spark, NoSQL, Hadoop and practicing my skill set on Python, R and SQL.
 ### • 👯 I’m happly to collaborate.
 ### • 📫 How to reach me: mgulluri@memphis.edu